danielnjama/linux-commands/README.md

 ``````

+## Explain what permission 644 mean

+File permission 644 is a numeric representation of the permissions assigned to a file in Linux.
+In the context of the three-digit octal number 644, each digit corresponds to a specific permission category: user (owner), group, and others.Here's a breakdown of what 644 means:
+**User (Owner):**

+- 6 corresponds to read (r) and write (w) permissions.
+- The owner of the file has read and write permissions but does not have execute permission.
+**Group:**

+- 4 corresponds to read (r) permission.
+- Members of the group associated with the file have only read permission.
+**Others:**

+- 4 corresponds to read (r) permission.
+- Other users (those not the owner and not in the group) also have only read permission.
+**Interpretation:**
+- The owner can read and modify the file (rw-).
+- Members of the group can read the file (r--).
+- Others (any user not the owner or in the group) can also read the file (r--).
+**Symbolic Representation:**
+The symbolic representation of 644 is rw-r--r--, where:

+- rw-: Read and write permissions for the owner.
+- r--: Read-only permissions for the group.
+- r--: Read-only permissions for others.

 **Practice Exercise:**
 1. Display the current permissions and ownership of a file using ls -l.
 2. Use chmod to change permissions on a file.